 For more details on AWS service pricing, see the pricing section of relevant AWS service detail pages:

-Amazon EC2 Pricing (includes pricing for instances, load balancing, elastic block storage, and data transfer)
+Amazon EC2 Pricing (includes pricing for On-demand, Reserved instances and Spot instances, load balancing, elastic block storage, and data transfer)

 Amazon S3 Pricing (includes pricing for storage and data transfer)